 Safe Driving Tips for Bad Weather

 As spring makes its grand exit and summer is gradually making its entrance, the weather has a strong tendency toward the extremes.
 Whether it is heavy rain, high wind, strong sun, or extreme heat, there’s a lot to watch out for over the coming weeks.
-We want you to stay safe, so we‘re bringing you some safe driving tips to keep you prepared for any bad weather you might encounter on the road.
+We want you to stay safe, so we’re bringing you safe driving tips to prepare you for driving in bad weather.

 One of the best things you can do to stay safe is to make sure your car’s tires are in good condition.
 Overly worn and under or over-inflated car tires can be dangerous on their own, but combined with hazardous road conditions or high temperatures they can be deadly.